GoogleCloudPlatform/python-docs-samples/dataflow/flex-templates/pipeline_with_dependencies/README.md

 To illustrate customizations, we use a [custom base base image](https://cloud.google.com/dataflow/docs/guides/build-container-image#use_a_custom_base_image) to build the SDK container image.

+We include the Flex Template launcher in the SDK container image, which makes it possible to [use the SDK container image to build a Flex Template](https://cloud.google.com/dataflow/docs/guides/templates/configuring-flex-templates#use_custom_container_images).

 ```sh
 # Use a unique tag to version artifacts we build.
 export TAG=`date +%Y%m%d-%H%M%S`